 - The Passes setting causes each individual path to be cut the set number of passes before the blade moves to the next path to cut.
-This is better than just repeating the entire cut as each repeated pass is cut with the blade held down throughout the repeated passes, resulting in cleaner cutting. - In general, when increasing Passes, the Force setting can be decreased.
-For example, you may find a cardstock that requires a Force of 55 to cut in a single pass will only need a Force of 45 if cutting in two passes. - Passes is recommended in the following situations: - ♦ Cutting thicker denser materials, such as chipboard, where multiple passes allow the blade to progressively "carve" through the material - Cutting certain fibrous materials, such as fabric, where a second pass will ensure that all of the fibers have been cleanly cut - Cutting intricate or detailed shapes (such as script titles) from certain materials, such as heavy or textured cardstock, where a single pass may leave certain spots not cleanly cut
+This is better than just repeating the entire cut as each repeated pass is cut with the blade held down throughout the repeated passes, resulting in cleaner cutting. - The Passes setting is not present in the Vinyl Spooler>Cut Options window.
+Thus, you'll need to make changes in the Send to be Cut>Cutter Control window:

-- Cutting rhinestone template material where a second pass results in much cleaner weeding of the cut circles - You will find a Passes setting in the Send to be Cut>Cutter Control window, under the Cutter Control tab:
+- In general, when increasing Passes, the Cutting Force setting can be decreased.
+For example, you may find a cardstock that requires a Cutting Force of 55 to cut in a single pass will only need a Cutting Force of 45 if cutting in two passes. - Passes is recommended in the following situations: - ♦ Cutting thicker denser materials, such as chipboard, where multiple passes allow the blade to progressively "carve" through the material - Cutting certain fibrous materials, such as fabric, where a second pass will ensure that all of the fibers have been cleanly cut - Cutting intricate or detailed shapes (such as script titles) from certain materials, such as heavy or textured cardstock, where a single pass may leave certain spots not cleanly cut - Cutting rhinestone template material where a second pass results in much cleaner weeding of the cut circles - Alternatively, passes can be set on the control panel by pressing the USB button on the main screen and you will see a Passes Set button in the window which opens: